Merlijnv/merlijnv.github.io/results.md

 ## [Tooling](tooling)
 I have also been working on p4wnp1 about this I gave a lecture at red teaming.
 I also wrote several payloads for this and made them easily available.
 I've also written a guide to turn the p4wnp1 into a dropbox.

+## P4wnp1(p4wnp1)
+I have a raspberry pi zero w where I 3d printed a case for and on which I run [P4wnp1 aloa](https://github.com/RoganDawes/P4wnP1_aloa) so I can use it as a hid hacking tool but also as a dropbox.
+I have written several payloads for this.
+I also have an explanation of how I made the P4wnp1 function as a dropbox.